Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Introduction

-In this paper we investigate the performance of an RNN-based CQEC algorithm which acts on measurement signals with non-ideal behavior.
-We emphasize here \textit{active correction}, in which errors are corrected during the experiment as soon as they are observed.
-To quantify the benefits of using a neural network, we compare the RNN to a conventional double threshold scheme as well as to a discrete Bayesian classifier.
+The remainder of the paper is structured as follows.
 Sec.~\ref{sec:background} reviews the three-qubit bit-flip code that will be used to evaluate the three models, and outlines the idealized mathematical formulation of CQEC.
 In Sec.~\ref{sec:setup} we use physical experimental data to characterize the imperfections that are present in typical superconducting qubit signals.
-We find that the noise possesses significant amount of auto-correlation, while the syndromes demonstrate complex transient behavior after every bit-flip, as well as drift of the mean values over time.
-Sec.~\ref{sec:models} then describes in detail the double threshold, discrete Bayesian, and RNN models that we will be comparing.
+We find that the noise possesses a significant amount of auto-correlation, while the syndromes demonstrate complex transient behavior after every bit-flip, as well as drift of the mean values over time.
+Sec.~\ref{sec:models} then describes in detail the double threshold, discrete Bayesian, and RNN-based models that we will be comparing.
 In Sec.~\ref{sec:experiments} we test the error correction capabilities of the models using four different sets of synthetic data, each displaying a different characteristic feature or set of features of non-ideal behavior.
 We show that the RNN is able to outperform the double threshold across all synthetic experiments, achieving results comparable to those of the Bayesian model.
 Sec.~\ref{sec:discussion} summarizes our findings and proposes directions for future work.